TFW2005HisstankThundercatsTokuNationToyark

 The thing is, that's still a longer and more labor-intensive process than molding.
 With a mold, they just have a machine to inject the plastic into the mold, quickly cool it, and kick the formed piece out of the mold.
 They can do a lot of pieces really quickly with that (often ~one a second), then they sonic weld together pieces that take multiple parts (upper torso, lower torso, some larger heads/heads with more hair, etc), paint it, and put it together.
 3D printing will need to advance to the point where it can produce a part in about a second with high quality and level of detail before it can replace injection-molding.
 Hopefully one day, though.

-Jeddostotle7 is online now Reply With Quote
+Jeddostotle7 is offline Reply With Quote

 Jeddostotle7